-What’s a Normal Elderly Appetite?
-What Should I be Concerned About?
+What’s Normal and What Should I Be Concerned About?

 However, if your loved ones are making poor food choices because of their changing tastes, or if they aren’t getting enough to eat, then that’s cause for concern.
 It’s critical for seniors to get the right nutrition for their changing dietary needs, because vitamin or nutrient deficiencies can cause significant health problems.

-How Can I Stimulate Appetite in my Senior Loved Ones?
+How Can I Stimulate Appetite in My Senior Parent?

 If you’re concerned about a lack of appetite in your elderly loved ones, there are a few practical things you can do to help them get enough nutrition:

-- Encourage social meals.
-For people of any age, simply the prospect of eating alone can reduce appetite.
+For people of any age, just the prospect of eating alone can reduce appetite.
 For seniors, accessibility and availability of social contact can be even more of a problem.
-Heather Schwartz suggests checking out the meal options at senior centers, temples/churches, and community centers, as well as meal “dates” with friends, family, or caregivers.
+Schwartz suggests checking out the meal options at senior centers, temples or churches, and community centers, as well as meal “dates” with friends, family or caregivers.
 Even meal delivery services can help.